Athletic Training

 The allied health care profession of Athletic Training encompasses the prevention, examination, diagnosis, treatment, and rehabilitation of acute or chronic injuries and medical conditions.
 Athletic trainers (ATs) require multiple health care related skills to perform a wide-range of duties and care for various types of injuries and medical conditions.

 Athletic trainers work under the direction of a physician as prescribed by state licensure or other regulation statutes.
-Traditionally, athletic trainers provide health care services for high school, collegiate, and professional athletes.
-In addition to professional, recreational and/or occupational athletes, today athletic trainers' are employed in a variety of other settings including military, public-service professions (police and fire departments), physician offices, sports medicine specialty clinics, and commercial occupational health departments (e.g. Amazon warehouses).
+Traditionally, athletic trainers provide healthcare services to high school, collegiate, and professional athletes.
+In addition to professional, recreational and/or occupational athletes, today athletic trainers are employed in a variety of other settings including military, public-service professions (police and fire departments), physician offices, sports medicine specialty clinics, and commercial occupational health departments (e.g. Amazon warehouses).

-Athletic training professional education has chosen to move to a graduate level degree to align better with other allied health care professionals provide students with better clinical and inter-professional education experiences.
 Didactic and clinical learning within this program will focus on the primary domains of the AT profession: 1) injury and illness prevention, 2) examination, assessment and diagnosis, 3) immediate and emergency care, 4) therapeutic intervention, and 5) health care administration and professional responsibility.
-This professional program is required by the Commission on Accreditation of Athletic Training Education (CAATE) and prepares students to become nationally certified athletic trainers (ATC) able to obtain state licensure and begin a successful athletic training career.
+This professional program is externally accredited by the Commission on Accreditation of Athletic Training Education (CAATE) and prepares students to become nationally certified athletic trainers (ATC), enabling them to obtain state licensure and begin a successful athletic training career.

 Program Admissions Requirements